era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Processes the given declaration (which may perform multiple declarations using `declare`) as its own lexical unit, using the same outer scope as the current lexical unit's outer scope.

-Looks up the given export metadata operations in that lexical unit's inner scope, and spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines each of the things listed by each of those export metadata operations.
+Reads the given export metadata terms using that lexical unit's outer scope, and spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines each of the things listed by each of those export metadata operations.

 Concurrently looks up each of the things it promised to define and defines it.